PlanTL-GOB-ES/MEDDOCAN-Format-Converter-Script/README.md

 files.

 output/
-This directory contains sample output files with annotations in MEDDOCAN-Brat, MEDDOCAN-XML, and i2b2 annotation formats.
+This directory contains sample output files with annotations in `MEDDOCAN-Brat`, `MEDDOCAN-XML`, and `i2b2` annotation formats.
 </pre>